nosyliam/revolution/opencv/README.md

 ## OpenCV Bindings

 This directory contains stripped-down bindings extracted from GoCV.
-You must build OpenCV from source and install to this directory..
+You must build OpenCV from source and install to this directory.

 ### Build Instructions